In 2007, Google reached 438 billion searches throughout the year. Ten years later, in 2017, Google received 100 billion searches each month.

 Others, however, shop using their voice assistants.
-Many consumers use voice search to add items to their cart to look at later, but 57 percent of consumers have ordered an item through voice search.
+Many consumers use voice search to add items to their cart to look at later, but 44 percent of voice search consumers have ordered an item using their device.

 Additionally, one-fourth of those consumers spend anywhere from $100 to $199 per purchase, so make sure your business is optimized for voice!

 We already know that reviews can make or break your business.

 That's because customers really want to know what other people think about your business.
 In fact, 97 percent of customers who search for local businesses read online reviews to form an opinion.

 Customers are also using the search terms "to avoid" and "is __ worth it?" on Google to steer clear of poorly reviewed businesses or products.
 We're all guilty of buyer's remorse, so rather than continue that trend, customers are researching thoroughly to ensure that they’re completely satisfied.

 So, make sure your business is up-to-date with reviews and transparent about your products and services!